krishte/VisionPricing/README.md

 The following is an explanation of the various components of this repo.
+Progress, metrics and information on individual runs can be found on [the weights and biases dashboard](https://wandb.ai/eansengchang/oxford_group_project)

 ## Datasets
 This contains all datasets used for training classification and detection models.
 The **brand_dataset** contains all brand logo images and labels and **brand_dataset_augmented** is the former with random data augmentations applied.
 The **extra_objects** dataset is images for 6 classes of electronics products not included in the standard COCO dataset YOLO is trained on.
 For each object specific model that needs to be trained, there is an **object_specific_model** and a **object_specific_model_real**.
 The former contains all images downloaded from google and the latter contains the images cropped to just the relevenat object.